 The pictures below show what some of my recording spaces looked like during this time.
 I did not know how to treat my space and did nothing with it.
 Fortunately, I managed to get away with it!

 While I was able to start my career with this mic and began booking plenty of respectable work with it, there is no mistaking that this is a starter mic.
 If you listen to the samples I've included below, the biggest thing to note is that compared to a broadcast quality setup, the Samson sounds thinner and there isn't a lot of low end.
 Because of that lack of low end, I developed a bad habit of getting way too close to the mic to get a more resonant sound and to pick up less of the room tone that was still there.
 While I didn't notice much extra noise if an AC unit was running in the background, I did need to turn off my refrigerator in order to record when I lived in a studio apartment.

 I also recommend using noise removal with this mic if possible because there still is a degree of internal noise that's going to be unavoidable with almost any USB mic.
 During this time I used Wavepad's built in noise removal feature at a fairly low setting, but the Waves NS1 is now my very favorite (be sure your recording software is compatible with it before consider buying a copy yourself.)
-This blog tutorial covers my the basics of my workflow during this time.

 Samples of Work Using this Setup:

 Given my circumstances, this was the perfect mic for me at the time and it did exactly what I needed it to.
 I was able to learn how to record myself without having to juggle a lot of equipment I didn't understand yet and it was easy to take with me as I moved constantly throughout school.
 Once I was ready to move on, I had a better idea of what to look for in an upgrade and how to use the tools that came with it.